liuzzom/my-linux-setups/README.md

 `sudo apt update && sudo apt dist-upgrade -y`
 ### Install Regolith:
 - Add Regolith release PPA: `sudo add-apt-repository ppa:regolith-linux/release`
-- Install Regolith: `sudo apt install or regolith-desktop-mobile`
+- Install Regolith: `sudo apt install regolith-desktop-mobile`
 - Close the current session (or reboot the system) and select "Regolith" during login

 After login, the screen will present you something like this

 // **TODO**: inserire screen-01

 A *Remontoire* screen will explain you some basics keybindings (e.g. open a terminal, launch rofi menu, open nautilus, etc).
 You can open/close this window using `<Super>+<Shift>+<?>`